drae7299/Code_Quiz_Extravaganza/README.md

 Keep in mind that you time answering these questions will be a big role in you overall score so be as fast and correct as possible!

 ### Features
-This COde Quiz will provide the following
+This Code Quiz will provide the following
 * 5 interactive questions
 * Active timer
 * High Score tracker